kburchfiel/rope/README.md

 Similarly, you can try turning a phrase outline into its plural form by adding an -S (or -Z if necessary).

 **5.5.
+Stories in the phrases deck**

+Originally, the phrases deck did not have any stories added for it.
+However, during my review process, I realized that these stories would be very helpful, so I started to add them in (and, as of 2/15/2020, am still in the process of writing stories).

+The explanation of stories found in the single-word deck section of this readme also applies to the stories for the phrase deck.
+Note, however, that there will sometimes be parentheses and outlines separating elements of a phrase in my stories.
+Although this might make the phrase somewhat harder to distinguish, I believe that these stories will still be helpful.

+As an example, consider the following story for PWA*GT for "began to":

+"When everyone BA*G (began) to eat the TACOS (-T) served by the host, the party really took off.
+(PWA*G is an addition for "began.")"

+In this story, the phrase "began to" actually appears as "began) to," since parentheses were added in to specify that BA*G corresponds to "began."

+In addition, consider the following story for P*TS for "because the":

+"Why isn't there any food in the house?
+P-S (because) -T (the) PORCUPINES (*) outside came in and ate it all!
+(P-S is an addition for "because.")"

+In this case, "because" and "the" are separated by parentheses and -T, the outline for "the."

+It's also worth noting that stories may not be designed to help you remember all elements of a phrase.
+For instance, stories for phrases starting with "and" might not include material to help you remember the "and," since "and" is usually represented with SKP-, and this should not be too difficult to remember once you recognize this pattern.

+**5.5.
 Important notes regarding the phrases deck**

-1. I do not currently have plans to add in mnemonic stories for these outlines.
-However, if you believe such stories would be helpful for you, feel free to add in your own stories!

-2. In contrast to the single-word added-in outlines list, there is no limit to how many characters an outline can contain (although I still had a preference for outlines with fewer keypresses).
+1. In contrast to the single-word added-in outlines list, there is no limit to how many characters an outline can contain (although I still had a preference for outlines with fewer keypresses).
 However, for a phrase outline to be included in these lists, it must have only one stroke.

-3. I did not always note what derivative forms of an outline I also added in, so feel free to play around with these outlines and add in your own derivatives as well.
+2. I did not always note what derivative forms of an outline I also added in, so feel free to play around with these outlines and add in your own derivatives as well.
 (Examples of how to do so are noted above.)

-4. Note that there will be a number of situations in which using a phrase outline involves more keypresses than would using individual word outlines.
+3. Note that there will be a number of situations in which using a phrase outline involves more keypresses than would using individual word outlines.
 However, because you save strokes through the use of the phrase outline, I am confident that with practice, using the phrase outlines will ultimately prove to be faster.

+4. I did not always specify the etymology of phrase outlines, especially if this etymology seemed pretty clear.
+(Of course, each person's definition of "clear" may vary.)
+If a certain phrase outline appears unclear to you, keep in mind that many outlines have non-intuitive components.
+It may also help to look at the outlines in the single-word deck that correspond to the words in the phrase.

-5. Note to self: to add in additional phrases, see the "New English phrases list for ROPE V4" document.
+4. [Note to self: to add in additional phrases, see the "New English phrases list for ROPE V4" document.]

 ** 6: Command and Punctuation Outlines in ROPE **